navarro-esm/ULE_data-ai-projects/README.md

 This repository contains materials for the course **Projects in Data Engineering and Artificial Intelligence**, part of the fourth year of the **Bachelor's Degree in Data Engineering and Artificial Intelligence** at the **Universidad de León**.

 ## Instructor
- Andrés Navarro
+ Andrés Navarro,
- Assistant professor of Applied Physics. https://orcid.org/0000-0002-2032-7380
+ assistant professor of Applied Physics. https://orcid.org/0000-0002-2032-7380

 ## Repository Structure